 Since brand advocates are usually repeated customers who have prior experience with your products, they are also ideal brand ambassadors.
 The incentives can also entice them to return to your store regularly and foster customer loyalty.

 Consider Maude's referral program which offers brand advocates $5 off their next purchase when friends buy via their invite links.
 Consequently, friends also get $5 off their first purchase.

 How To Set Up A Referral Program In Your Ecommerce Store

-How to integrate a referral program into your eCommerce store?
-As long as you know the right steps, launching a referral program will be fast and easy.
+How to integrate referral programs into your eCommerce store?
+As long as you know the right steps, launching referral programs will be fast and easy.

 Here are the steps you need to follow.

 1. Decide Your Referral Reward

 The first step is to determine your referral reward.